‘Georgetown,’ a Film About Murder. Or Is It?

 But it was all made up.
 The Georgetown social scene revelation aspects of the movie depict how the couple would lure an influential senator or government official to attend an intimate dinner at their home with another VIP – often an ambassador or such.
 The first contact might be made by weaseling into a private reception with one of the targets and pretending to have a personal mutual friend, and get them to accept a dinner invitation.
 Then using that acquisition, they would lure the other target VIPs.
 Private dinner parties and small conferences led to contacts for more in what some of the movie’s critics called “typical Georgetown social life” of lobbyists, politicians and ne’er-do-wells.

 But the movie was more personal for others.
 Several remember Drath as a former reporter for Handelsblatt, a German newspaper and as a columnist for the Washington Times.
-She wrote several books and was actively involved in foreign policy, particularly affairs involving relations between Germany and the U.S. She was married to a former U.S. colonel with whom after retirement they shared an active social and cultural life in Georgetown and D.C.
+She wrote several books and was actively involved in foreign policy, particularly affairs involving relations between Germany and the U.S. She was married to a former U.S. colonel with whom after retirement they shared an active social and cultural life in Georgetown and Washington, D.C.

 “My mother was a good friend of Viola,” remarked Nicole D’Amecourt after watching the film.
 “The couple often came to many of my mother’s social events.
 I liked Viola.
 She was ten years younger than my mother, and she always dressed very elegantly, very sharp.
 I found Muth to be creepy but had no idea he was so dangerous.”